gsoules/MkDocs/digital-archive/docs/archivist/attach-file.md

 The S3 method is simple, fast, easy, and safe.
 Previously they used Dropbox to store archival assets, but the Dropbox approach required many manual steps and was error prone.
 Dropbox can also get  expensive if you need accounts for multiple archivists.
-S3 storage is relatively cheap by comparison.
+S3 storage is relatively inexpensive by comparison.
 Once set up, S3 works very well, but to use it requires that all of your archival assets reside on S3, organized in folders as required by the  [AvantS3 plugin](/plugins/avants3).
 In other words, AvantS3 is not something you can just start using without the effort and expense required to first switch over to S3 from another technology.